-We use open source software, content and materials ("Open Source Materials") in connection with a portion of our proprietary software and our service offerings and we expect to continue to use Open

-Source Materials in the future.
+We use open source software, content and materials ("Open Source Materials") in connection with a portion of our proprietary software and our service offerings and we expect to continue to use Open Source Materials in the future.
 Under certain circumstances, some open source licenses require users of the Open Source Materials to provide the user's own proprietary source code to third parties upon request, to license the user's own proprietary source code or other materials for the purpose of making derivative works, prohibit users from charging a fee to third parties in connection with the use of the user's proprietary code, or require the relicensing of the Open Source Materials and derivatives thereof under the terms of the applicable license.
 While we employ practices designed to monitor our compliance with the licenses of third-party Open Source Materials and protect our proprietary source code and content, we cannot guarantee that we will be successful, that all Open Source Materials are reviewed prior to use in our products, that our developers have not incorporated Open Source Materials into our products, or that they will not do so in the future.
-Accordingly, we may face claims from others challenging our use of Open Source Materials or seeking to enforce the license terms applicable to such Open Source Materials, including by demanding public release of the Open Source Materials or derivative works or our proprietary source code and content that was developed or distributed in connection with such Open Source Materials.
+Accordingly, we may face claims from others challenging our use of Open Source Materials or derivative works or our proprietary source code and content that was developed or distributed in connection with such Open Source Materials.
 Such claims could also require us to purchase a commercial license or require us to devote additional research and development resources to change our software and content, any of which would have a negative effect on our business and results of operations.
 In addition, if the license terms for the open source code change, we may be forced to re-engineer our software, revise our content or otherwise incur additional costs.
 Additionally, the terms of many open source licenses to which we are subject have not been interpreted by US or foreign courts.
 There is a risk that open source licenses could be construed in a manner that imposes unanticipated conditions or restrictions on our ability to market or provide our products.